Skip to main content

 You will need to:

-You can apply for reimbursement in the normal way for each scheme.
+You can apply for healthcare costs in the normal way for each scheme.

-The specialist that treats you abroad will need to sign your application.
+The healthcare professional abroad that treats you abroad will need to sign your application.
 This is to confirm that you meet the access criteria as it is in Ireland.

-We will also check that any treatment you get is the same that is publically available in Ireland.
+We will also check that any treatment you get is the same that is publicly available in Ireland.

-You will not be repaid if your care was shared between a provider in Ireland and a provider abroad.
+You will not receive healthcare costs if your care was shared between a healthcare provider in Ireland and a provider abroad.
 For example, you cannot use eggs that you had frozen in Ireland as part of your treatment abroad.
 You must have all of your treatment at your chosen provider abroad.

 Treatment that is not covered